hashicorp/terraform-provider-aws/website/docs/r/kendra_index.html.markdown

 The following arguments are supported:

+* `capacity_units` - (Optional) A block that sets the number of additional document storage and query capacity units that should be used by the index.
 * `description` - (Optional) The description of the Index.
 * `edition` - (Optional) The Amazon Kendra edition to use for the index.
 Choose `DEVELOPER_EDITION` for indexes intended for development, testing, or proof of concept.
 Use `ENTERPRISE_EDITION` for your production databases.
 Once you set the edition for an index, it can't be changed.
 Defaults to `ENTERPRISE_EDITION`
 * `name` - (Required) Specifies the name of the Index.